cforlando/cforlando.github.io/index.md

 Dive into a project
 ===================

-We think you should come to some meetings, but we're not all talk.
+Meetings are useful to coordinate with other people, but you don't have to wait.
 Maybe you already know what you want to do.
 Maybe you want to explore and jump straight to the code.

 Check out [all of our code](https://github.com/cforlando/) and some of